 Retaliation.
 Karch v Appeals Commission, Workers' Compensation Board, 2008 AHRC 5.
 The Applicant, Ms. Lynne Karch, complained of alleged retaliation against the Respondent, contrary to section 10 (1) of the Human Rights Citizenship and Multiculturalism Act (now Alberta Human Rights Act).
 The Applicant formerly worked for the lower rung of the Workers' Compensation Board (WCB).
 She filed a complaint of discrimination on the grounds of both physical and mental disability against WCB.
 Subsequently, she was hired as an Appeals Commissioner by the WCB, which had no knowledge of her complaint against them.
-Certain persons in the WCB raised issue of bias against her as an Appeals Commissioner of a part of an organization she filed a complaint with the Commission.
+Certain persons in the WCB raised issue of bias against her as an Appeals Commissioner of a part of an organization she filed a complaint against.
+She was later removed due to the issue of potential bias, and she filed complaint with the Commission.
 The Commission dismissed her complaint of retaliation and stated that: